MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/decommission-deactivate.md

 4. To deactivate the service, run [Disable-AipService](/powershell/module/aipservice/disable-aipservice).

 5. Run [Get-AipService](/powershell/module/aipservice/get-aipservice) again to confirm the protection service is now deactivated.
 This time, the status should display **Disabled**.

+6. Run [Disconnect-AipService](/powershell/module/aipservice/disconnect-aipservice) to disconnect from the service, and close your PowerShell session.